surfstudio/surf-flutter-app-template/README.md

 Navigation is centered around the [AutoRoute](https://pub.dev/packages/auto_route) package.
 We use a class called AppRouter for global navigation around an app and StackRouter for nested navigation.
 Despite the fact that StackRouter could be referred to directly through the context in WidgetModel, it should be passed explicitly to the WidgetModel constructor.
 With StackRouter used in the context, an effective navigation stack can be obtained and managed in this router.
 AppRouter, in turn, is stored in the AppScope dependencies and recovered from there.

-### ApiGen

-[SurfGen](https://github.com/surfstudio/SurfGen) is our default choice.

-[Guide](https://wiki.surfstudio.ru/pages/viewpage.action?pageId=2408072) to getting SurfGen up and running on your project (some of the steps have already been made for you, so check if you need to make them and then build an executable file (step 4)).

-[Guide](https://wiki.surfstudio.ru/pages/viewpage.action?pageId=2408080) to using SurfGen on your project.

 ### DI